|Last Quarterly Update:||11/18/2013|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry publish fiction and nonfiction books in print and digital formats.
-Major companies include John Wiley & Sons, McGraw-Hill, Pearson, and Scholastic, as well as publishing units of large media companies such as HarperCollins (owned by News Corp); Random House (owned by Bertelsmann); and Simon & Schuster (owned by CBS).
+Companies in this industry publish fiction and nonfiction trade books, as well as educational and professional titles, in print and digital formats.
+Major companies include US-based McGraw-Hill Education, Scholastic, and Thomson Reuters, as well as Hachette Livre (France), Pearson (the UK), Reed Elsevier (the UK and the Netherlands), and Wolters Kluwer (the Netherlands).
+Other major book publishers with significant international operations include units of giant media companies, such as HarperCollins (owned by News Corp); Random House (owned by Bertelsmann); and Simon & Schuster (owned by CBS).

-The US book publishing industry consists of about 2,800 companies with combined annual revenue of about $28 billion.
-The output of US book publishers is expected to grow at a low rate over the next two years.
-Key growth drivers are consumer spending and technology innovation.
+The US book publishing industry consists of about 2,800 companies with combined annual revenue of about $27 billion.

 PRODUCTS, OPERATIONS & TECHNOLOGY